angular-translate/angular-translate/README.md

 get.
 I just want to make sure that you guys know: All this wouldn't have been possible without these [great contributors](http://github.com/angular-translate/angular-translate/contributors) and everybody who comes with new ideas and feature requests!
 So **THANK YOU**!

+## Contribution

+Contributing to <code>angular-translate</code> is fairly easy.
+[This document](CONTRIBUTING.md) shows you how to get the project, run all provided tests and generate a production ready build.

+## Tests

+### Unit tests

+Note: Check that dependencies are be installed (`npm install`).

+The *unit tests* are available with `npm test`.
+It performs tests under the current primary target version of AngularJS and other scoped versions as well.
+Under the hood, this calls `grunt test` for the primary target and for each scope.

+Testing only the primary target AngularJS version, simply invoke `grunt test`.

+## License

+Licensed under MIT.